 |• Other cards have better earning on dining |

 • No bonuses when transferring Chase Ultimate Rewards to Airlines

 The Chase Sapphire Preferred® Card is such a powerful tool that it is a perfect fit for a multitude of people.
 With great earning, and a huge welcome bonus, coupled with a low annual fee the card is ideal for anyone starting in their travel rewards journey.
 On the other hand, that card carries no foreign transaction fees, which makes it perfect if you take multiple trips overseas each year.

 Main Alternative: Capital One Venture Rewards Credit Card

 Arguably the main alternative to the Chase Sapphire Preferred® Card on the market today is the Capital One® Venture® Rewards Credit Card card.
 The card carries a similar annual fee of $95 and earns 2X on every purchase.
 Similar to the Chase Sapphire Preferred® Card card it is ideal for use overseas and imposes no foreign transaction fees.
-One of the main differences between both cards is that the $95 annual fee is waived for the first year, unlike the Chase Sapphire Preferred® Card.

 |Key feature of the Capital One Venture Rewards Credit Card|